-Growing your own marijuana at home is both fun and rewarding, and the payoff is well worth the wait.
-But growing cannabis indoors (which allows for year-round harvests) is a bit more involved than simply throwing a few seeds into the ground and waiting until harvest time.
+Growing your own cannabis at home is both fun and rewarding, and the payoff is well worth the wait.
+But cultivating cannabis indoors (which allows for year-round harvests) is a bit more involved than simply throwing a few seeds into the ground and waiting until harvest time.

 Space Requirements for Growing Cannabis

 Different strains require different amounts of space to be fruitful.
 Sativas, for example, (which hale from warmer regions near the equator) need ample room as they often grow as high as eight feet or taller under the right conditions.

 On the other hand, Indica strains have adapted to shorter growing periods by maturing quicker at a smaller size.
 Indica buds tend to be denser than Sativas and often produce higher yields in confined spaces.

 Taking size into consideration, those with limited grow space should opt for Indica strains.
 That’s because plants within this subspecies won’t outgrow smaller spaces and usually complete the growth cycle more quickly.
 This not only allows for a more bountiful harvest because the plant will not be crowded, but allows more frequent harvests, as well.

 Analyzing Your Environment

 Any strain can technically be grown indoors; however, Indica and Ruderalis cultivars tend to fare better inside than Sativas.
 This is especially true for novice growers, those with limited time on their hands, or growers in cold regions.
 That’s because these strains tend to be more hardy and able to withstand environmental factors such as drops in temperature or stress due to pests and contaminants.